Glacier Trek Adventure to Spencer Glacier:

 Your guides will have some supplemental gear, but if you do not intend to provide some/if not all of the recommended gear above, then we recommend other adventure trips.
 While not technically difficult, this is our most adventurous & rigorous trip, and so your preparedness & understanding is essential for your safety & the success of the trip.

-Have you had any surgeries in the last year that might affect your abilities trekking on the glacier ice or kayaking?
+Have you had any surgeries in the last year that might affect your abilities trekking on the glacier ice?

-Can you sit in a kayak for 1hr at a time 2hrs total?
+Can you sit upright in a raft for 1hr at a time 2hrs total?

 Can you walk on bouldery and uneven surfaces?